 In 2022, the NPS worked with cooperators to use the framework for prioritization of reforestation, developed by Meyer et al. (2021), to further refine target areas for restoration which was used to update the restoration specification outlined in the KNP BAER plan (Meyer et al. 2021; NPS 2021).
-This effort in turn led to the NPS to target the area proposed for replanting under this proposal as the highest priority for restoration (see Chapter 3, page 51 for more information).
+This effort in turn led to the NPS to target the area proposed for replanting under this proposal as the highest priority for restoration (see Chapter 3: Affected Environment and Environmental Consequences for more information).